isotopp/isotopp.github.io/content/posts/2020-08-01-mysql-locks-and-deadlocks.md

 `A` holds lock `1` and needs a lock on `2` to complete and release both locks, while `B` holds the lock on `2` and needs the lock on `1` to complete and release both locks.
 There is no way to resolve this situation except with intervention from the outside, forcing one transaction to roll back (and hopefully retry).
 There is no problem for either A or B to complete the operation, but not while both are trying to finish concurrently.

-The deadlock scenario is only possible because `A` and `B` do not aquire locks in a canoncial order: Had `B` also aquired the locks in numerically ascending order (`1`, `2`), the transactions would have had serialized themselves successfully, and no forced conflict resolution would have been necessary.
+The deadlock scenario is only possible because `A` and `B` do not acquire locks in a canonical order: Had `B` also acquired the locks in numerically ascending order (`1`, `2`), the transactions would have had serialized themselves successfully, and no forced conflict resolution would have been necessary.
 You can think of the rollback with a later retry as a clumsy, forced serialisation of events instead.

 More complicated scenarios with 3 or more threads and larger circular dependencies are possible.

-So, let's excercise a deadlock with two sessions:
+So, let's exercise a deadlock with two sessions:

 ```sql
 Session1> start transaction read write;